jesvijonathan/JOS-Animation-Library/README.md

 This triggers the animation when the element is scrolled into view from the up to <code>down</code> direction.<br> & you can do the same for down to <code>up</code> direction.

-This is partciluarly useful when you want to animate an element when it is **scrolled into view from a particular direction.**
+This is particularly useful when you want to animate an element when it is **scrolled into view from a particular direction.**

 Example : [Direction Based Animation]()